Xenia

 Ksenia Peretrukhina, Anastasia Trizna

-This project was created in the early months of the war outbreak and was presented at the Swedish Theater in Helsinki as part of the New Theatre Helsinki Festival.
-The objects in this display are refugees that have been scattered around the theater and are seen to be philosophizing and complaining about life.
-The objects include a pair of torn sneakers (1), an evening dress (2), a hat (3), a coat (4), a suitcase (5), a lonely sock (7), and a bicycle (8).
-On the table (6), there is a teapot, a cracked cup, two teaspoons, and sugar.
-Downstairs in the toilet, there are five washing machines - an American, a Swedish, a Finnish, a Ukrainian, and a Russian, which sing songs and talk to each other.
-A hat stands near a window with a laurel wreath, a coat near a mural with tragedy, a dress near a mural with comedy, and a bicycle on the street outside the window.
-The theater's visor can be rearranged to fit the available site-specific.
-The numbers indicate the audio tracks in three languages.
+The project was conceived in the first months after the outbreak of the war and was shown at the Swedish Theatre in Helsinki as part of the NEW THEATRE HELSINKI FESTIVAL.
+These are refugee objects that have scattered around the theatre, philosophizing and complaining about life.
+Torn sneakers (1), an evening dress (2), a hat (3), a coat (4), a suitcase (5), a bicycle (8), a lonely sock (7).
+On the table (6) there is a teapot, a cup with a crack, two teaspoons and sugar.
+In the toilet downstairs by the mirrors there are five washing machines - an American, a Swedish, a Finnish, a Ukrainian and a Russian, in addition to talking, they sing songs.
+The hat is near the display case with a laurel wreath, the coat is near the fresco with a tragedy, the dress is near the fresco with a comedy, the bicycle is on the street outside the window, on the canopy of the theatre (for another space it can be remade to fit the existing site-specifics).
+The numbers are the audio track numbers, in three languages.